 Over recent years, User Experience (UX) has become one of the key elements of building digital products.
 Today, it’s no longer enough for mobile apps or websites to be visually stunning, they need to be, above all, functional, intuitive and tailored to users needs.

 Once a product is released to the market, users get a solution that meets their expectations and gives them an enjoyable and hassle-free experience.
 But to make it true, first the real magic happens in the design studio where UX researchers and designers work together to create the final version of an application or website.
 To do so, they need professional UX/UI tools!
 And today, we’ll tell you a bit more about them!

 So if you’re looking for the best tools that will come in handy at every stage of creating user-centered product solutions – whether it’s research, user testing, interface design, prototyping, wireframing or team collaboration – we’ve got you covered!
-Here are 12 top UX/UI tools we use at Miquido.
+Here are 12 top UX/UI tools that have taken the design market by storm.
 Let’s dive right in!

 Best prototyping tools for UX/UI designers

 If UI design is your thing, you’ve definitely heard of Sketch more than once.
 It’s without a doubt one of the most popular tools for creating high-fidelity interfaces or prototyping.
 Before Sketch entered the game to become one of the designers’ most beloved tools, a vast majority of them were building user interfaces with Illustrator or Corel.
 Times have changed and today UI designers have dedicated tools to create interfaces.
 And Sketch is definitely one of the leaders!

 So what makes this vector-based design toolkit so powerful?
 Sketch offers a wide range of exciting features (Symbols, Variable Fonts Support, Smart Distribute, Components Panel – just to name a few!), easy integration with other apps and, what’s more, it has a simple user-friendly interface.